ngomalalibo/stocktradingapp/README.md

 * password
 * role
 * username

-It has the main controller as StockController.java in the controllers package with all the endpoints implemented.
+The controllers are in the controllers package with all the implemented endpoints.

-All the database services are in Services.java in the dataservice package.
+All the database services are in the repository package.

 The uploaded diagram helps to visualize the software system.
 It is in root of the project folder.